Important Information relating to Novel Foods:

 Essentially, there are three common ways to extract CBD from the natural state plants.
 Supercritical CO2 extraction – this is classed as a selective Novel, solvent method and is said to be the safest and most efficient method of mass extraction, however, it is also the most expensive and resulting oils no longer contain the entire plant profile.
 Ethanol/Natural Gases (Butane, Propane etc) extraction – this method can reduce the oil’s potency due to the destruction of the plant’s compounds during the extraction process – this process presents an additional challenge of removing the solvent form the resulting oils.
-Traditional Cold Pressed (Hemp, Flax or Extra Virfin Olive Oil extraction) – this method is very old, simple and only requires that the olive oil and hemp are infused, then cold pressed, however, the resulting extract is less potent when measuring CBD only although the resulting oil contains all naturally occurring hemp plant compounds and therefore is a true reflection of the plant.
+Traditional Cold Pressed (Hemp or Extra Virgin Olive Oil extraction) – this method is very old, simple and only requires that the olive oil and hemp are infused, then cold pressed, however, the resulting extract is less potent when measuring CBD only although the resulting oil contains all naturally occurring beneficial plant compounds and therefore is a true reflection of the plant.

 6. Are your products natural?

 Yes, our products are natural, mostly organic, GM free and in some cases vegan too.
 Some of our products use the simple and natural “Traditional” Cold Pressed Oils whilst others use Cold Pressed as the base oil with FSA Novel (applied or authorised) based boosters when an increase CBD content is required.
 Where the product allows, the majority of our CBD products are Full or “True” Spectrum, and our balms and salves do not contain coconut oils or bees wax, just plant based where possible.

 7. Ok, so how do I know which CBD products are for me?